vladutilie/euplatesc/README.md

 | epId      | string | The ID of the transaction.           |
 | invoiceId | string | The ID of the transaction's invoice. |

-You have to pass either `epId` or `invoiceId` as param object to get the status.
+You have to pass either `epId` or `invoiceId` as a param object to get the status.
 If both are passed, the `epId` field has priority.

 </details>